termsurf/base-book/text/words.md

-# Words in BaseLink
+# Words in BaseNote

-In BaseLink, there is a design principle that suggests using four-letter words with no drooping letters for the terms and APIs within the language.
+In BaseNote, there is a design principle that suggests using four-letter words with no drooping letters for the terms and APIs within the language.
 This paradigm aims to promote a specific naming convention and reduce the overall API surface by enforcing a consistent pattern.